 The wizard passed his magic to Billy he told Billy to utter the word SHAZAM with believe, good intention, and family thoughts to transform into his full potential as the Champion of Magic.
 When Billy transforms into the champion of magic he has the following powers:

 Supernatural Strength: The Wizard told Billy that he has the strength of a 'demi-god' which makes him far stronger than any human and makes him equal with the likes of other demi-gods like Hercules.
-He has demonstrated his strength by lifting vehicles with little to no effort and pushed a man several meters before he crashed into a car while he said he meant to hit him that hard, and knocking Superman and Wonder Woman down with a punch (though they stood up later).
+He has demonstrated his strength by lifting vehicles with little to no effort and pushed a man several meters before he crashed into a car while he said he never meant to hit him that hard, and knocking Superman and Wonder Woman down with a punch (though they stood up later).
 His upper limit are still unknown.

 Supernatural Speed: The Wizard said he would be able to move like the lightning he wields making it possible for him to fly at multi-mach speeds.
 He has reacted to Superman in battle.
 He raced Diana from Earth to the Watch-tower [22,300 miles above earth] in less than 6 minutes.
 Upper limits are still unknown.

-Supernatural Durability: He has the strength of a demi god, this also extends to his durability.
+Supernatural Durability: He has the strength of a demi-god, this also extends to his durability.
 He has resisted punches from Superman and Black Adam without any strain or noticeable effect.
 In new 52 he has power of Achilles (not courage) giving him invulnerability.

 Supernatural Perception: He can hear and see things only magical beings can hear and see, and he can also talk to them.

 Supernatural Guardians: When he first transformed and left the Rock of Eternity, the first set of places he went to where all needed his help (a woman was being robbed at his first place, the bank beside him was being robbed by masked men, the store he decided to go to was in the middle of a stick up and finally where a carjacker was hot wiring a convertible).